 The NPCC’s FW-Program’s Wildlife Mitigation Strategy assesses losses associated with hydropower construction and habitat inundation using HUs [see FW-Program Appendix C, Table C-4].

-NPCC endorses HUs as the preferred unit of measurement for mitigation accounting and the HEP methodology as the preferred method for estimating HUs lost and acquired.
+NPCC endorses HUs as the preferred unit of measurement for mitigation accounting and HEP as the preferred method for estimating HUs lost and acquired.
 Parties to a wildlife mitigation agreement with BPA may develop and use another method for evaluating potential mitigation actions if, in the NPCC’s opinion, that alternative method adequately takes into account both habitat quantity and quality adequate to mitigate for the identified losses.

 HEP Perspective Papers